docmarionum1/slack-archive-bot/README.md

         /invite @ArchiveBot

-If @ArchiveBot is the name you gave you bot user.
+If @ArchiveBot is the name you gave your bot user.

 ## Searching